smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

    redundant code, or somewhat convoluted (less maintainable) code.

 10. **Avoid using a character array directly while it is also wrapped in a string_view**, or do so with a lot care.
-For example, avoid mixing access such as the following.
-If this kind of mixed access is required, it may be better to model text as a string
+For example, avoid mixing access as shown in the following code segment.
+If such mixed access is required, it may be better to model text as a string object:
-    object:

     ```cpp
     char z[]{"hello"};